yancharkin/games_nebula/README.md

 **Solution.** Launch 'start.sh' in terminal to get more info

 **Problem.** Login always fails
 **Solution.** Use lgogdownloader directly.
 If you’ll managed to login with it successfully it will works in ‘Games Nebula’ as well.
 The only thing ‘Games Nebula’ can help you with is exporting cookies (this feature helpful if you are using lgogdownloader 3.1 - 3.2 for git version it’s usless).
 To do it you have to open ‘GOG.COM’ tab (in ‘Games Nebuls’) and login.
+For [some people](https://github.com/Sude-/lgogdownloader/issues/129) it's impossible to login with lgogdownloader > 3.2.
+For now the only solution is to use lgogdownloader 3.2.

 **Problem.** Windows game crashes even though 'Games Nebula' has installation script for it
 **Solution.** A lot of things can go wrong with Windows games :)